dart-lang/site-www/src/tools/pub/cmd/pub-get.md

 ### `--legacy-packages-file`

-If you are using Dart 2.18 and have any third-party tools which still use the discontinued `.packages` file, use `--legacy-packages-file` to generate a `.packages` file.
+If you're using Dart 2.18 (or later) and use any third-party tools that rely on the discontinued `.packages` file, use `--legacy-packages-file` to generate a `.packages` file.
 Support for this flag will be removed in Dart 2.19.